candid82/joker/README.md

   - `slurp` only takes one argument - a filename (string).
 No options are supported.
   - `ifn?` is called `callable?`
   - Map entry is represented as a two-element vector.
+  - resolving unbound var returns `nil`, not the value `Unbound`.
+You can still check if the var is bound with `bound?` function.

 ## Linter mode